-It's possible to use your own domain with Slab.
-Instead of visiting Slab at yourteam.slab.com, you can use something like learn.yourteam.com.
+It's possible to use your own domain with Slab: Instead yourteam.slab.com, you can visit your Slab using learn.yourteam.com.
 This feature is available to our Business or Enterprise plan users.

-To get started, you'll need to create a CNAME record in your DNS settings.
-In most cases, your DNS provider is the company you registered your domain name with, such as Cloudflare, GoDaddy, NameCheap, or Google Domains.
+To get started, you'll need to create a CNAME record in your domain's DNS settings.
+This needs to be done on your DNS provider.
+In most cases, it will be the same company you registered the domain with.
+Common examples include Cloudflare, GoDaddy, NameCheap, and Google Domains.

 When you create the CNAME, you'll need to fill in a few fields: